Allowing Wi-Fi Scans on a Raspberry Pi 5

 ,

-This is due to a system service called Polkit (PolicyKit) which is designed to define and handle policies for unprivileged processes to communicate with privileged ones.
+This is due to a system service called Polkit (formerly PolicyKit) which is designed to define and handle policies for unprivileged processes to communicate with privileged ones.
 Configuring Polkit LocalAuthority correctly can allow non-privileged users to perform tasks such as Wi-Fi scans without needing elevated permissions.

 In this blog post, we will walk through the steps to configure Polkit LocalAuthority to enable Wi-Fi scans on your Raspberry Pi 5.